LukasNasciment0/scriptsGit/README.md

 -----> IMPORTANTE <-------

-tenha variaveis globais do sistema ou atualiza as variaveis no codigo atualiza a URL do repositorio que está usando o script
+tenha variaveis globais do sistema ou atualize as variaveis no codigo e também a URL do repositorio que está usando o script

 <----------------------------->